xiaohongchen1991/clang-xform/README.md

 // [9] : name of the node to be replaced
 // [10]: string used to replace the matched node
 // [11]: Use ReplaceText() for replacement and InsertText() for insertion (ex. header insertion)
-// [12]: use "LogASTNode(locStart, srcMgr, oldExprString)" to log matched AST Node information
+// [12]: use "LogASTNode(locBegin, srcMgr, oldExprString)" to log matched AST Node information

 namespace {